MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-I-Agricultural-Marketing-Service-Standards-Inspections-Marketing-Practices-Department-Agriculture/subchapter-C-Requirements-Standards-Under-Agricultural-Marketing-Act-1946-Egg-Products-Inspection-Act/part-51-Fresh-Fruits-Vegetables-Other-Products-Inspection-Certification-Standards/subpart-CC-United-States-Standards-Shelled-Runner-Type-Peanuts/subjectgroup-ECFR917875583ef395d-Grades/section-51.2710.md

 ##### § 51.2710 U.S. No. 1 Runner. #####

-“U.S. No. 1 Runner” consists of shelled Runner type peanut kernels of similar varietal characteristics which are whole and free from foreign material, damage and minor defects, and which will not pass through a screen having16/64 ×3/4 inch openings.
+“U.S. No. 1 Runner” consists of shelled Runner type peanut kernels of similar varietal characteristics which are whole and free from foreign material, damage and minor defects, and which will not pass through a screen having 16/64 × 3/4 inch openings.

 (a) In order to allow for variations incident to proper grading and handling, the following tolerances, by weight, shall be permitted: